-The iMac Pro shares the general external appearance of the larger iMac, retaining the same 27-inch 5K-resolution Wide Color (P3) display and physical design.
-Like the upgraded iMac announced at the same time, the 5K display will include support for 1 billion colors, and 500 nits of brightness.
+The iMac Pro shared the general external appearance of the larger iMac, retaining the same 27-inch 5K-resolution Wide Color (P3) display and physical design.
+Like the upgraded iMac announced at the same time, the 5K display included support for 1 billion colors and 500 nits of brightness.

-To denote its status, it uses a Space Grey chassis, which is only available in the Pro version, as well as matching matte wireless keyboard, Magic Mouse 2, and Magic Trackpad 2 accessories.
+To denote its "Pro" branding, it used a Space Gray chassis, only available in the Pro version.
+It also included a matching matte wireless keyboard, Magic Mouse 2, and Magic Trackpad 2 accessories.

-Though the chassis is largely unchanged, Apple has incorporated a long vent into the bottom part of the rear casing, to aid the improved cooling system.
-The collection of ports on the rear have also been upgraded, with the usual SD card reader, audio port, and four USB 3.0 ports, while wired networking is handled by a 10Gb Ethernet port, a first for the Mac.
+Though the chassis was largely unchanged, Apple incorporated a long vent into the bottom of the rear casing, aiding the improved cooling system.
+The collection of ports on the rear was also upgraded, with SD card reader, audio port, and four USB 3.0 ports, while wired networking was handled by a 10Gb Ethernet port, a first for the Mac.

-While it can function with the Pro Display XDR as a secondary monitor, it is unable to output a 6K image, without the assistance of a Blackmagic eGPU or Blackmagic eGPU Pro.
-On its own, it offers at most a 5K-resolution image.
+While the iMac Pro can use the Pro Display XDR as a secondary monitor, it is unable to output a 6K image without the assistance of a Blackmagic eGPU or Blackmagic eGPU Pro.
+On its own, it offers a maximum 5K-resolution image.

 iMac Pro Internal Upgrades

-In order to manage the higher temperatures associated with more powerful components, Apple has designed a new cooling system using twin centrifugal fans.
-The cooling system allows for an 80-percent increase in system thermal capacity compared to earlier iMac models, in turn allowing the iMac Pro to handle more power, up to 500 Watts.
+To manage the higher temperatures associated with more powerful components, Apple designed a new cooling system using twin centrifugal fans.
+The system allowed for an 80% increase in system thermal capacity compared to earlier iMac models, in turn allowing the iMac Pro to handle more power, up to 500 Watts.

-The cooling changes allows for a far more powerful processor to be used, with 8-core, 10-core, and 18-core Xeon processors said to be up for selection when it ships, with Turbo Boost clock speeds of up to 4.5GHz.
+The cooling changes allowed for a far more powerful processor to be used, with 10-core, 14-core, and 18-core Xeon processors up for selection, with Turbo Boost clock speeds of up to 4.5GHz.

-It will include 32GB of 2666MHz DDR4 ECC memory at its lowest configuration, with options to boost it to 64GB or 128GB.
-Unlike the iMac and its accessible memory, pro owners will not be able to easily upgrade their systems.
+The machine included 32GB of 2666MHz DDR4 ECC memory at its lowest configuration, with options to boost it to 64GB, 128GB, or 256GB.
+Unlike the iMac and its accessible memory, pro owners were not easily able to upgrade their systems.

-The base model will use a 1TB SSD, with options to upgrade it to 2TB or 4TB SSDs.
+The base model used a 1TB SSD, with options to upgrade it to 2TB or 4TB SSDs.

-The pro all-in-one desktop also features two "enhanced" speakers, as well as four microphones, and a 1080p FaceTime HD camera.
-802.11ac Wi-Fi and Bluetooth 4.2 connectivity are also included.
+The pro all-in-one desktop also had two "enhanced" speakers, four microphones, and a 1080p FaceTime HD camera.
+802.11ac Wi-Fi and Bluetooth 4.2 connectivity were also included.

-Alternate graphical options are available in the form of an external GPU enclosure (eGPU), via a Thunderbolt 3 port.
+Alternate graphical options were available in the form of an external GPU enclosure (eGPU), via a Thunderbolt 3 port.

 T2 and the Secure Enclave

-A new custom chip called the T2 has been introduced as part of the iMac Pro.
-The follow-up to the T1 included in the MacBook Pro, the T2 handles a number of discrete functions on behalf of the main processor.
-Aside from security-focused tasks, this can include handling the system management controller, image signal processing for the FaceTime camera, audio control, and SSD control.
+Apple introduced a new custom chip called the T2 as part of the iMac Pro.
+The follow-up to the T1 in the MacBook Pro, the T2 handled a number of discrete functions on behalf of the main processor.
+Aside from security-focused tasks, this included handling the system management controller, image signal processing for the FaceTime camera, audio control, and SSD control.

-Similar to the T1 and the A-series chips used in the iPhone and iPad lines, the T2 includes a secure enclave, which can be used for storing sensitive information, such as passwords.
-Notably, it includes a hardware encryption engine, which means storage encryption keys can pass from the enclave to the in-chip hardware encryption engine without leaving the chip itself, increasing its security.
+Similar to the T1 and Apple Silicon chips used in the iPhone, iPad, and late-2020 Macs, the T2 included a secure enclave, which could be used for storing sensitive information, such as passwords.
+Notably, it included a hardware-encryption engine, meaning storage encryption keys could pass from the enclave to the in-chip hardware encryption engine without leaving the chip itself, increasing its security.

-New "Secure Boot" options start from "Full Security," which ensures only the latest and most secure software can be run, but requires a network connection at the time of software installation to function.
-Options for "Medium Security" and "None" are also available, with the former requiring verifiable software to boot, but not the latest release.
+New "Secure Boot" options started from "Full Security," ensuring only the latest and most secure software can run but requiring a network connection at the time of software installation to function.
+Options for "Medium Security" and "None" were also available, with the former requiring verifiable software to boot, but not the latest release.

-A deeper dive into the T2 chip in January 2018 by Jason Snell revealed the T2 as mass storage controller, with "complete control" over the flash storage bank array inside the iMac Pro.
-The T2 encrypts "every bit" of data sent to the flash storage array, as well as decrypting it, which means that if the flash array is pulled from the computer, the data is irretrievable.
+A deeper dive into the T2 chip in January 2018 by Jason Snell revealed the T2 as a mass storage controller, with "complete control" over the flash storage bank array inside the iMac Pro.
+The T2 encrypts "every bit" of data sent to the flash storage array, as well as decrypting it, meaning if the flash array is pulled from the computer, the data is irretrievable.

-The T2's hooks for the new 1080p FaceTime camera work alongside its new image signal processor, which is able to alter all parameters of the camera, similar to image adjustments automatically made by the iPhone in use.
+The T2's hooks for the new 1080p FaceTime camera worked alongside its image signal processor, which was able to alter all parameters of the camera, similar to automatic image adjustments made by the iPhone.

 Pricing, Availability, and AppleCare+

-Apple started to ship the iMac Pro from December 14, 2017.
-The base model started from $4,999, rising to $13,199 depending on the configuration at launch, with Apple comparing the package as better value than a PC equivalent, which it estimates to be around $7,000 for similar hardware.
+Apple began shipping the iMac Pro in December 14, 2017.
+The base model started from $4,999, rising to $13,199 depending on the configuration at launch.
+Apple said at the time that the package was a better value than a PC equivalent, which the company estimated to be around $7,000 for similar hardware.

 In March 2019, new GPU and RAM options brought the maxed-out price up to $15,699.